 Room: 112 C

-I’ve lived in Tulsa most of my life but I love to travel as much as I can.
-I also enjoy reading, watching/talking/writing about television and films, doing crossword puzzles, playing basketball, and walking with my dog (Puddy).
-My wife and I live near downtown Tulsa so you can frequently find us dining or wandering around there.
+I have lived in Tulsa most of my life but love to travel as much as I can.
+I also enjoy reading, writing about television and film, doing crossword puzzles, playing basketball, and walking my dogs in our neighborhood.
+My wife, son, and I live near downtown Tulsa so you can frequently find us dining or wandering around there.

-TSAS is a weird and wonderful place to work and I think it is doing something remarkable in education.
-It’s humane, it’s innovative, and it’s providing a space for personal growth (for all the stakeholders involved).
-My position allows me to see all the working parts of our school’s past, present, and future, and what I witness on a daily basis makes me so deeply grateful to be part of the process and to make it even better.
+I’ve been involved in youth development and education for over twenty years now, but I love my work most with TSAS.
+Our community is a weird and wonderful place to work and I think we’re doing something remarkable in education: It is humane, it is innovative, and it is providing a space for personal growth for all the stakeholders involved.
+My position allows me to see all aspects of our school’s past, present, and future, and what I witness on a daily basis makes me excited about what is ahead.

 Email: dsharples@tsas.org

-- Bachelor of Arts in Religious Studies and History from the University of Oklahoma
+• Bachelor of Arts in Religious Studies from the University of Oklahoma

 I teach because I enjoy it.
 I enjoy fostering and guiding someone to that point of discovery because I find it beautiful and expansive for them and myself.
 I believe that we are all in a kind of student/teacher cycle throughout our entire lives and I wish to embrace that interdependence.